 A big contributor to wasted energy in any home is draughts, which can allow heat (or even cooled air) to escape.
 In some cases, draught excluders will do the job, particularly for inside doors.
 However, in certain circumstances, you’ll need to invest in a whole new door/window with better draught protection.

 If you want to make your home truly eco-friendly, then installing a bamboo floor is the way to go.
 Bamboo floors are the best choice for any green home because:

-- They’re incredibly durable: Strand-woven bamboo flooring is ranked one of the hardest flooring materials in the world by the Janka Hardness Scale – above all other hardwoods.
+- They’re incredibly durable: Strand-woven is ranked one of the hardest flooring materials in the world by the Janka Hardness Scale – above all other hardwoods.
 This means you can be sure that bamboo floors will stand up to years, or even decades, of regular family use without needing replacement or even refinishing.

 - They can be refinished multiple times: While bamboo is tough, it’s not invincible and will start to show signs of wear over time.
-Luckily, bamboo floors can be refinished multiple times to increase its moisture resistance, get rid of scratches, or even to match a new design scheme for the room.
+Luckily, bamboo floors can be to increase its moisture resistance, get rid of scratches, or even to match a new design scheme for the room.

 - They’re made from an eco-friendly material: Bamboo is one of the fastest growing plants in the world and moso bamboo, the only type used for flooring, reaches maturity within 5-7 years.
 Compare this with hardwood trees, which are often cut down at 50-60 years old, and you’ll see that rapidly renewable bamboo is the greener choice.